-- The process is time consuming.
+- The process is time-consuming.

 - It is a costly process of achieving investment casting.

 Investment casting is one of the newest methods used in casting processes.
 It answers questions which other casting methods failed to.
 What have been discussed from the ‘Genesis’ to ‘Revelation’ of this topic is investment casting and processes employed to achieve it.
 In most investment castings, the patterns are consumed at the end of the process.
 Based on this write-up the processes used in achieving investment casting are ceramic-shell process, plaster moulds process, shell moulding, Carbon (IV) Oxide mould-hardening process and Shaw process.
-Detailed explanations were made on each of these processes at the body of this topic for clear understanding.
+Detailed explanations were made on each of these processes in the body of this topic for clear understanding.

 - Material Science and Engineering by William D. Callister, Jnr. and David G. Rethwisch

 - Foundry Technology by O. Ekpe Okafor

 - The New Metallurgy of Cast Metal Castings by John Campel